Flu in Adults (cont.)

 - Drink plenty of fluids such as water, fruit juices, and clear soups (like chicken soup).
 Water should never be the sole or main liquid consumed because it does not contain adequate electrolytes (sodium and potassium, for example) that the body requires.
 Commercially available products such as Gatorade and other similar sports drinks can be useful in this regard.
 For children, ORS (oral rehydration solution) packets are another good way to replenish the body.
 A similar rehydrating solution can be made at home using salt, sugar, and plain or rice water.
 Adding some orange juice and mashed bananas enhances the taste and also provides a good source of potassium.
 Such a solution can be used by anyone, regardless of age.

 - Treat fever and aches with over-the-counter medications such as acetaminophen (Tylenol), ibuprofen (Advil or Motrin), and naproxen (Aleve or Naprosyn).
-Aspirin should not be used because of its association with Reye's syndrome.

 - Use cough suppressants and expectorants to treat the cough.

 - Steam inhalations may be useful in opening up a blocked nose and thus make breathing easier.

 - To create steam, boil water on the stove, remove the pot from the stove, then sit with a towel over your head and inhale the steam.
 The water should be hot, not boiling under your face.
 Use caution if you have asthma.
 You may enhance the decongestant effect of the steam by adding a half teaspoon of Vicks VapoRub, one to two drops of eucalyptus oil, or a few slices of ginger to the boiling water.

 - Another simple method is steaming up the bathroom by letting the shower run with hot water only.
 Inhaling the moisture in a steamy room can serve a similar purpose.
 Be careful, however, not to sit directly under the shower in order to avoid getting burned.